electron/electron/docs/tutorial/web-embeds.md

 Compared to an `<iframe>`, `<webview>` tends to be slightly slower but offers much greater control in loading and communicating with the third-party content and handling various events.

+### WebContentsView

+[`WebContentsView`](../api/web-contents-view.md)s are not a part of the DOM - instead, they are created in and controlled by your Main process.
+They are simply another layer of web content on top of your existing window.
+This means that they are completely separate from your own `BrowserWindow` content and their position is not controlled by the DOM or CSS.
+Instead, it is controlled by setting the bounds in the Main process.

+`WebContentsView`s offer the greatest control over their contents, since they implement the `webContents` similarly to how the `BrowserWindow` does it.
+However, as `WebContentsView`s are not a part of your DOM, but are rather overlaid on top of them, you will have to manage their position manually.